 - The Business Analyst option provides a new focus for those students who wish to pursue careers emphasizing ERP, Business Intelligence, and web technologies.
 This option also requires Project Management and one programming course.

-The Business Analyst option requires:
+The Business Analyst option:

 - MIS 404: ERP & Business Processes